wick3dr0se/egor/README.md

 To see more of **egor** in action, checkout [demos/](demos)

 > [!TIP]
-> Running a web demo?
+> Running a demo for WASM?
 You’ll need to move [index.html](demos/index.html) into a demo, or just use the included [run.sh](demos/run.sh) script (see usage).
-It handles setup and running for native, WASM, and hot-reloading builds
+It simplifies running native, WASM & hot-reload builds

 ### Running a Native Build
 Simply run `cargo`: